cellgeni/STARsolo/README.md

 `RSEM` of version 1.3.3 should be installed using bioconda in a separate virtual environment.

+### Docker

+We also have a Dockerfile which builds with specific versions of all the tools used.
+Once the container is built you can do `cat /versions.txt` and it will show the versions of the tools in the container.

 ## Reference genome and annotation

 The issues of reference genome and annotation used for **mouse** and **human** scRNA-seq experiments are described [here](https://www.singlecellcourse.org/processing-raw-scrna-seq-sequencing-data-from-reads-to-a-count-matrix.html) in some detail.